ibm-cloud-docs/hp-virtual-servers/provision.md

 As soon as you create a virtual server instance, a virtual LAN (VLAN) is transparently created or assigned.
 One VLAN is used within one region for one account.
 Each VLAN can contain up to five virtual servers per data center.
 A VLAN is deleted as soon as you delete the last virtual server instance that is assigned to this VLAN.
 {: note}

+To store any data that is important and is required at all times, use the `/data` folder.
+If you have files of a large size in other folders, it is recommended that you move them to the `/data` folder and create a symlink as required.
+{: note}

 ## Creating a virtual server in the UI
 {: #provision-ui}